Adapting to Technological Advancements in Real Estate: A Guide for Real Estate Agents

 - Screen recording that shows the closing room dashboard on laptop and phone.

-- Tap on a document, highlight the signature field, and show a simple confirm screen.
+- Tap on a document, highlight the signature field, and show a simple confirmation screen.

 - End with a short shot of you at your desk with the dashboard behind you.